Midway Multimodal Plan

 They say that a picture is worth a thousand words, and this is especially true when it comes to projects that use engineering language!
 For the future concept plans and public feedback sessions, will there be aesthetic preference surveys?
 Even just a simple "put a blue dot on the picture you like more"?
 Based on the comments on the map thus far, it seems that most people want Midway to move more towards a calmer, quieter street with landscaping and protected bike lanes that's safer for the families that live along it.
 Providing visuals of a street designed for this, compared to visuals of a widened, barren, lifeless stroad[1][2] like 120th Avenue, would likely show this preference as well when it comes to what people want our Broomfield to look like.
 [1] "What's a STROAD and Why Does It Matter?": https://www.strongtowns.org/journal/2018/3/1/whats-a-stroad-and-why-does-it-matter [2] "The Ugly, Dangerous, and Inefficient Stroads found all over the US & Canada": https://www.youtube.com/watch?v=ORzNZUeUHAM

-John with BroomfieldBikes.org asked over 2 years ago
+John with BroomfieldBikes.org asked about 3 years ago

 Thank you for your recommendation!
 Please visit BroomfieldVoice/MidwayPlan in the coming months to review new information and engagement activities regarding alternative designs for Midway to share your comments.